swaldman/sbt-ethereum/src/main/paradox/tutorials/using-a-smart-contract-i.md

 supplied the long hex address but why?
 We've defined an easy to use alias `fortune`.
 (Remember, always, to use tab completion so _sbt-ethereum_'s long names don't drive you nuts.
 Typing `ethC<tab>A<tab>I<tab> f<tab>` would get us there!)

 `ethContractAbiDefaultImport` is an _interactive command_.
-It is prompting us for what it needs, in this case the cotract ABI.
+It is prompting us for what it needs, in this case the contract ABI.
 We copy and paste that from the _Etherscan_ page.
-Yes it is long (any are much longer).
-Copy the while thing, or use the "Copy" button on the upper right of the ABI on the _Etherscan_ page.
+Yes it is long (many are much longer).
+Copy the whole thing, or use the "Copy" button on the upper right of the ABI on the _Etherscan_ page.
 After you have pasted it in, hit `<return>`.
 ```
 sbt:eth-command-line> ethContractAbiDefaultImport fortune